erykjj/jwlmanager/res/HELP.md

 ## Operation
 ######
-Open a `.jwlibrary` backup archive to see the Annotations (the editable text fields in some of the publications), Bookmarks, Favorites, Highlights, Notes and Playlists (**Category**) that are stored within it.
+Open a `.jwlibrary` backup archive to see the Annotations (the editable "comment" text fields in some of the publications), Bookmarks, Favorites, Highlights, Notes and Playlists (**Category**) that are stored within it.
 These will be organized in a tree view, which can be grouped (**Grouping**) by either title, type, language, and (depending on what you are currently viewing) you may also have the option to group by year, color or tag.
 ######
 If you **drag-and-drop** (or double-click) an archive into the app when another archive is already opened, you will have the option to "Open" it (replacing the current one) or "Merge".
 If you choose to **merge**, *all* the records (Annotations, Bookmarks, Highlights, Notes and Playlists) from this second archive will be added to the already opened one, *over-writing* any that may be the same (eg., a note at the same location and with the same title).
 Keep in mind that by merging *you don't have any control* over which records to import.
 Also, *merging is always "additive"*: for example, if you deleted a note in the original archive and import another that still has that note, the note will be restored; or, if you deleted it in the archive you are merging but it still exists in the original archive, it will remain.
 Thus, it is preferable to export the items you want from the second archive and import them into the first in two steps (using the `Export` and `Import` buttons).
 ######